 Outstanding value for premium flights to Asia

-The MBNA Alaska Airlines World Elite MasterCard offers 30,000 miles in the Mileage Plan program upon spending $1,000 within the first 90 days of account opening.
+The MBNA Alaska Airlines Platinum Plus Mastercard offers 20,000 miles in the Mileage Plan program upon spending $1,000 within the first 90 days of account opening.

-Another awesome perk of this card is that every year you get one round-trip companion fare from US$121 ($99 plus taxes and fees from $22) on Alaska and Virgin America flights, with no blackout dates.
+Every year you get one round-trip companion fare from US$121 ($99 plus taxes and fees from $22) on Alaska and Virgin America flights, with no blackout dates.
+It’s valid for an economy ticket within the contiguous US, Alaska, Hawaii, Canada, and Mexico.

-Since it’s a companion fare, it’s best used for travelling as a duo: you have to book one round-trip somewhere on the Alaska route network, then you apply the companion fare to the booking to add the second passenger for just US$121.
+To use the fare when travelling as a duo, you have to book one round-trip somewhere on the Alaska route network, then you apply the companion fare to the booking to add the second passenger for just US$121.
+The cardholder doesn’t have to be one of the passengers, as long as their credit card is used to purchase the tickets.

-The companion fare can be great for those of you living in cities serviced by Alaska (in Canada, that’s only Vancouver or Calgary).
-It’ll be less useful for those of us on the East Coast, for example, though if you spend a fair amount of time in the US, it can still be a valuable perk.
+The companion fare can be great for anyone living in cities serviced by Alaska.
+In Canada, that’s Vancouver, Victoria, Kelowna, Calgary, or Edmonton.
+It’s less useful for those on the East Coast, though if you spend a fair amount of time in the US, it can still be a valuable perk.

 Read more: The Best Credit Cards with Companion Fares